Arthur N. Rupe Foundation

 Priority Areas

-- Family Caregiving: Respite programs and educational resources for family, professional, and volunteer caregivers of people with dementia
+- Family Caregiving: Respite programmes and educational resources for family, professional, and volunteer caregivers of people with dementia

-- Healthcare Workforce Development: CNA and HHA training programs at California Community Colleges
+- Healthcare Workforce Development: CNA and HHA training programmes at California Community Colleges

 - Civil Discourse: Non-partisan debates accessible to general audiences on controversial social issues